Designing our bodies for the future

 This project is artistic in intent.
 Because art has no rules, laws or boundaries, I feel like there is a lot of freedom when you contextualize a project in art.
 It allows me to think freely about what I want and how I want it.
 In this case, I'm not trying to solve a problem, I'm trying to explore alternate realities and solve my curiosity towards color.

 The purpose of the Cyborg Foundation, which I co-founded in 2010, is to create senses and organs that aren't traditionally human.

-Whereas the medical field usually focuses on the creation -- or recreation -- of pre-existing senses and body parts, the foundation focuses on innovating new ones.
+Whereas the medical field usually focuses on creating -- recreating -- pre-existing senses and body parts, the foundation focuses on innovating new ones.
 For example, my fellow co-founder, Moon Ribas, has implanted seismic sensors in her feet so that whenever there's an earthquake in the world or a moonquake on the Moon, she feels it in her body.

 Another artist, Manel Muñoz, has biometric ears that can perceive changes in weather.
 And then there is Kai Landre, who is developing a sensor that allows him to feel cosmic rays.
 By adding these new senses, we can reveal realities that already exist in nature, but that the human body or brain cannot yet perceive.
 The teams working on these projects all come from different backgrounds.
 There are artists, designers, doctors, computer scientists -- multiple fields collaborating to create new senses.